-Western Sydney University has zero tolerance for sexual harassment and sexual assault; the University strives to provide a safe, supportive and caring learning and working environment that is free from both harassment and assault as outlined under state and federal law.
+Western is committed to creating safer university communities; the University strives to provide a safe, supportive and caring learning and working environment that is free from both harassment and assault as outlined under state and federal law.

 Sexual harassment is any unwelcome behaviour of a sexual nature that makes a person feel offended, humiliated or intimidated, and which a reasonable person, having regard to all the circumstances, would have anticipated the possibility that the person would be offended, humiliated or intimidated.

 Sexual harassment can take many forms and occur between men and women; women and other women; and men and other men.